 Through the years I have seen it legalized in a couple of states now and a large portion of the country has made it accessible for Medical purposes, which I favor completely.
 I have suffered five back surgeries, a heart attack and a complete rebuild of my rear end and my nose (completely separate and unrelated operations), from a deviated septum.
 Through all of these operations I was supplied with heavy opiates.
 Over the years these pharmaceuticals tended to make me somewhat of an addict and it became harder and harder to jettison these horrible drugs each time I suffered through a surgery.
 What I wouldn’t have given to be able to kill a portion of my pain with Marijuana instead of Oxycodone or Oxycontin or Hydrocodone.

-I live in Texas as most of you know and I thought I would never see the day that our great state would catch up with the more progressive states and countries around the world and actually consider a Medical Marijuana law, yet it is being strongly considered this year and has a fairly decent possibility of passing.
+I live in Texas as most of you know and I thought I would never see the day that our great state would catch up with the more progressive states and countries around the world and actually consider a Medical Marijuana law.
+If you take CBD oil UK law into account or any other country’s law that has legalized the usage of CBD for medical uses, you can see how they have achieved a milestone in the cannabis industry.
+And, when it comes to us in Texas, the law is being strongly considered this year and has a fairly decent possibility of passing.
 Of course the recent law for Washington DC, secretly hid the fact that Federal police groups would no longer actively try to incarcerate legal state distributors will probably help Texas along.
 This topic wasn’t talked about, even in our Liberally slanted press.
 That surprised me greatly!
+Now people can enjoy things like CBD oils to help their health and not worry nearly as much about the surrounding issues.

-Perhaps the most satisfying factor in the eventual legalization of Marijuana, would be the end of the insane territorial wars carried on along our border with Mexico and at the expense of the Mexican population.
+Perhaps the most satisfying factor in the eventual legalization of Marijuana (apart from the fact that now it could be grown using proper seeds and fertilizers such as Dr. JimZ Fertilizer) would be the end of the insane territorial wars carried on along our border with Mexico and at the expense of the Mexican population.
 My heart has been profoundly traumatized by the magnitude and scope of deaths associated with the drug wars along our border with Mexico.
 I feel so ashamed of the total loss of life and the billions of dollars our government has spent with their futile efforts in this area.
 It is a joke, as anyone from Texas and I am sure the other states that share a boundary with Mexico can tell you.

 Growing up as a young man and adult I always felt comfortable crossing the border for a night or even a weekend.
 I felt secure even when I first married taking my wife at that time across the border and sharing a fantastic meal, a shopping excursion or maybe a drink at a Cantina or two.
 But now I wouldn’t feel safe going alone, much less with a woman. it’s just too dangerous.
 I fully believe and am confident in stating when we legalize Marijuana and treat it just like alcohol, taxes will decrease, crime will decrease and our penal system will have its population cut in half.
 Not to mention the medical and research impact for those of us with severe pain issues as I experience on a regular basis, glaucoma, anxiety, issues associated with chemotherapy like vomiting and nausea, insomnia associated with spinal cord injuries, pain issues, stiffness and muscle spasticity from multiple sclerosis and finally weight loss and loss of appetite from HIV.
 The article referenced in the link states both positive and negative reactions, but I would like the ability to see if it works for me.
 Only through the passage of these laws will I be able to explore additional pain remedies.
 I hope it is soon!